pdxiv/grandpacloud/README.md

 * Applications SHOULD rely on service discovery to find networked resources when possible.
 * Service discovery SHOULD be accomplished with DNS-SD (DNS Service Discovery).
 * Networked services MUST use client-side load balancing, except for communication with web browsers.
+* Network protocols MUST NOT rely on text parsing to work.

 ### Integration